 Who May Apply

-Outstanding students who will be in master's degree programs in the following year in public policy, international affairs, public administration, or such academic fields as business, economics, political science, sociology or foreign languages; who represent all ethnic, racial and social backgrounds; and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
+Outstanding students who plan to enroll in master's degree programs in the following year in public policy, international affairs, public administration, or such academic fields as business, economics, political science, sociology or foreign languages; who represent all ethnic, racial and social backgrounds; and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
 Applicants must have a minimum undergraduate grade point average of 3.2 or higher on a 4.0 scale.

 Only U.S. citizens are considered.
 Winners are expected to enroll in a two-year full-time master's degree program (such as public policy, international affairs, public administration or academic fields such as business, economics, political science, sociology or foreign languages) at U.S. graduate institutions only.